ConorB513/BST-Translator/README.md

 ## Acknowledgments

-*This project was given as an assignment for my Data Structures and Programming (CMPT 225) class
+*This project was given as an assignment for my Data Structures and Programming class (CMPT 225 - SFU)

 *Help splitting strings using find and substr  -> https://www.javatpoint.com/how-to-split-strings-in-cpp